Droggelbecher92/Kirschbaum/README.md

 First take on the Kirschbaum-App, Capstone for neue fische

-An Lereing-App for the staff at my local bar.
+An Learning-App for the staff at my local bar.